Skip to main content

 Kripa Basnyat

-Kripa Basnyat is an Atlantic Fellow for Social and Economic Equity and a National Project Coordinator for a UN Women-ILO Joint Programme in Nepal, where she looks at promoting women’s decent employment and public investments in the care economy.
+Kripa Basnyat is an Atlantic Fellow for Social and Economic Equity and a National Project Officer for a UN Women-ILO Joint Programme 'Empowered Women Prosperous Nepal'.
+In this role, she focuses on broader areas of gender equality and non-discrimination including care economy, and preventing and addressing violence and harassment in the world of work.

 View profile